|

 First start by

 feeding just raw meat and raw bone.
-Once this is well tolerated for a
+Once this is well tolerated for

 liver, organ, and other meat variety.